Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 4. **Retesting After Remediation:** Identified vulnerabilities MUST be retested after remediation to verify that countermeasures have been implemented correctly.

-5. **Approval of Exceptions:** For *assurance class >= [HIGH]*: exceptions (such as temporary workarounds) MUST be approved by the IT security function.
+5. **Approval of Exceptions:** For *risk class >= [HIGH]*: exceptions (such as temporary workarounds) MUST be approved by the IT security function.

 ## 9. Security Documentation

-1. A comprehensive security documentation MUST exist and formally be approved by the relevant IT security function for every application with *assurance class >= [HIGH]* before its implementation starts (relevant aspects) and it’s allowed to initially go live (complete documentation).
+1. A comprehensive security documentation MUST exist and formally be approved by the relevant IT security function for every application with *risk class >= [HIGH]* before its implementation starts (relevant aspects) and it’s allowed to initially go live (complete documentation).

 2. In case the relevant IT security function has not requested it differently, this document SHOULD cover the following aspects:
-   - Data and application classification (assurance class),
+   - Data and application classification (risk class),
    - known threats (or full threat model) and respective countermeasures to mitigate them,
    - list of relevant security requirements (e.g. security standards or business  security requirements),
    - security within the development & deployment process,